L’Extension Grande Plaisance (EGP)

 - ENAM and Bargecraft will set aside periods during the cruising year specifically for EGP courses.
 Bookings can be made for either Monday and Tuesday or Wednesday and Thursday.

-- The EGP course route will be on the Canal de la Garonne, typically from Castelsarrasin to Moissac and return on the second day.
+- The EGP course route will be on the Canal de la Garonne, typically from Moissac.

-- All course fees are payable to ENAM.
+- ENAM are responsible for all administration and registration of the EGP course and therefore, all course fees are payable to ENAM.
 A minimum 10% deposit confirms your booking and the full balance must be paid at least one month before the course date.

 - It is a non-residential course, but if you wish to stay onboard Somewhere with us, this can be arranged separately with Bargecraft.